Summary

 • the use of cookies in the service

-• how you will manage and own risks through risk registers and applying information assurance best practice
+• how you will manage and own risks through risk registers and applying information assurance best practices

 Things to consider: